vmyrgiotis/vmyrgiotis/cv.md

 ## Teaching

 * Uncertainty is ecosystem modelling
 * Fundamentals of soil modelling

+## Peer Reviewer

+* Agricultural and Forest Meteorology
+* Science of the Total Environment
+* Ecological Informatics
+* Ecological Indicators

 ## Affiliations